Factbox: Russian oil flows to Europe drop amid contamination

 Russian pipeline monopoly Transneft said the contamination happened in the Volga region of Samara and blamed unnamed “fraudsters”.
 President Vladimir Putin said Transneft lacked a proper mechanism to prevent contamination.

-The Druzhba pipeline, which can pump 1 million barrels per day (bpd), the equivalent of 1 percent of global oil demand, was build in Soviet times and serves refiners in Germany, Poland, the Czech Republic, Slovakia, Hungary, Ukraine and Belarus.
+The Druzhba pipeline, which can pump 1 million barrels per day or the equivalent of 1 percent of global oil demand, was built in Soviet times and serves refiners in Germany, Poland, the Czech Republic, Slovakia, Hungary, Ukraine and Belarus.

-All the importing nations stopped taking Russian oil via the pipeline since April 25.
+All the importing nations stopped taking Russian oil via the pipeline on April 25-26.

-Belarus, where the pipeline splits into northern and southern spurs, began receiving clean oil this week but most pipelines in the country and further along the network remain contaminated.
+Belarus, where the pipeline splits into northern and southern spurs, began receiving clean oil last week but most pipelines in the country and further along the network remain contaminated.

 Belarus said it might take months to resume normal operations.